spree/spree/guides/src/content/faq/index.md

 A: Yes, feel free to look at [New Spree UX](https://bit.ly/new-spree-ux) and, as an example [this article](https://sparksolutions.co/covid-19-response-well-delivered-online-store-for-employees-only/).

-**Q: Is Spree a good solution to create a mobile marketplace C2C?**

-A: Yes, but with some custom development.
-Take a look at [this article](https://spreecommerce.org/building-a-p2p-marketplace-on-spree-commerce-for-the-sharing-renting-swapping-economy/).

-**Q: If using Rails 6, what conventions of using the JavaScript directory should we use?
-Inside the assets folder as it was or outside as is now Rails 6 convention?**

-A: Spree creo assets are still being kept in the *app/assets/javascripts*.
-For all the custom project specific assets, we usually use webpacker and JavaScript packs.
-You can easily combine both.

 **Q: Is there a document on how to integrate spree_analytics_trackers with Facebook pixel?**

 A: Yes, feel free to look at this [document](https://segment.com/docs/connections/destinations/catalog/facebook-pixel/).

-**Q: I would like to know how ActiveMerchant works on Spree.
-Is there any document for this purpose?**

-A: Yes, feel free to take a look at [this link](https://guides.spreecommerce.org/developer/core/payments.html).
-Also, as a reference, please check the [Stripe gateway source code](https://github.com/spree/spree_gateway/blob/master/app/models/spree/gateway/stripe_gateway.rb#L31).

 **Q: Since active_shipping no longer supports the UPS API, is there any good library that integrates well with Spree and uses the UPS API?**